 Yes, some of our partners have built great integrations using OAuth.
-Medialogix have built a number of mobile applications on iOS and Android, and soon all of our own applications will be using OAuth as well.
+Medialogix has built a number of mobile applications on iOS and Android, and soon, all of our own applications will be using OAuth as well.

 What if I am not a programmer - Can I still build integrations with FotoWare?

-You can get a long way without writing a single line of program code by using webhooks, markers and actions.
-For more sophisticated integrations, you may still have to write code, but using forward-integrations based on webhooks or drag & drop export, you do not need to use OAuth.
+You can get a long way without writing a single line of program code by using webhooks, markers, and actions.
+For more sophisticated integrations, you may still have to write code, but you do not need to use OAuth when using forward integrations based on webhooks or drag & drop export.
 This allows you to build a wide range of integrations with minimal coding effort.

-The selection widget is great, but what if it doesn't quite do everything I need it to do, or its design doesn't fit very well into my application's user interface?
+The selection widget is great, but what if it doesn't quite do everything I need, or its design doesn't fit very well into my application's user interface?

 You don't have to use our selection widget.
 It is a quick and convenient way to integrate FotoWare's browsing and searching capabilities into your application, but if you want more flexibility and control, you can build your own selection widget using the FotoWare API and any UX framework you like.
-Of course, this requires you to do more development work on your own.
+Of course, this requires you to do more development work independently.

-If you know of any possible improvements of the selection widget, please let us know.
-We would like to keep the selection widget simple and suitable for most users, but if we see a way to make it better for everyone, we will consider doing that.
+If you think we can improve the selection widget, let us know!
+We want to keep the selection widget simple and suitable for most users, but if there is a way to make it better for everyone, we will consider doing so.

-How does OAuth relate to SAML and Azure AD?
+How does OAuth relate to SAML and Microsoft Entra ID?

-SAML and Azure AD are technologies for user authentication.
+SAML and Microsoft Entra ID are technologies for user authentication.
 OAuth is for app authorization.

-In FotoWare, you can use SAML and Azure AD to allow your users to log in to your site or tenant.
+In FotoWare, you can use SAML and Microsoft Entra ID (formerly Azure Active Directory) to allow your users to log in to your site or tenant.
 OAuth allows users to log in through third-party apps.
 You can use both in combination: For example, if your authentication provider is ADFS (with SAML), then users of your apps will also log in to your apps through ADFS, which is possible thanks to OAuth.